Aiven-Open/s3-connector-for-apache-kafka/README.md

 Output files are text files that contain one record per line (i.e., they're separated by `\n`) except `PARQUET` format.

-There are three types of data format available:
+There are four types of data format available:
  - **[Default]** Flat structure, where field values are separated by comma (`csv`)

     Configuration: ```format.output.type=csv```.